 The proposed Terran 1 Vehicle launches are not expected to generate significant propulsion noise or sonic boom impacts in the community.
-Community noise exposure will be less than that from previous and current CCAFS and KSC launches.
+Community noise exposure will be less than that from previous, current and foreseeable future proposed (noted in Section 5.1) CCAFS and KSC launches.
 Given the overall cumulative effect of past, present, and foreseeable future actions, the Proposed Action would not have a significant impact from noise.88 impact on Biological Resources since construction activities will be within the previously developed LC-16 area.